Why this dataset exists

 - California Department of Health Care Services (DHCS) Assisted Living Waiver rate schedules

-- California Department of Social Services (CDSS) RCFE provider registry and the published rate sheets of facilities in that registry
+- California Department of Social Services (CDSS) RCFE provider registry for licensing and geographic context

 Refresh cadence.
 Quarterly.
 The next scheduled refresh is 2026 Q3.